 David completed his doctoral work at MIT, where he studied the carbon cycle and respiration kinetics of microbial communities in soils and marine sediment.
 He has 4 years of experience as a data scientist at a San Diego tech company.
 He is working with the wet lab in order to create a novel platform to create, share, and collaborate on new ideas, and promote pragmatic, critical scientific discussion.

-Indrani has been involved with the induction and evolution of The Wet Lab since the summer of 2014, and is currently the organizer of the Wet Lab’s journal club.
+Indrani is a co-founder and Board member of The Wet Lab, and currently organizes our monthly Journal Club.
 She is a Neurogeneticist, and a big supporter of egalitarian and independent scientific pursuit.
-Indrani’s thesis work involved the molecular and quantitative characterization of a unique gene found in both males and females, but differentially processed to produce male-specific and female-specific behavioural outputs.
-As an independant Research Fellow, she focussed on the molecular and behavioural genetics of sleep and memory, thereby establishing a model for the rapid identification of genes involved in sleep-dependent memory formation.
+Indrani’s graduate work was conducted in the laboratories of Dr.s Trudy Mackay and Robert Anholt, at North Carolina State University, and involved the quantitative and molecular characterization of a unique behavioural gene found in both males and females, but differentially processed to produce male-specific and female-specific behavioural outputs.
+Subsequently as a Fellow in Experimental Neurobiology, at the California think-tank, The Neurosciences Institute (founded by Nobel prize winner, Dr. Gerald Edelman), she worked on the molecular and behavioural genetics of sleep and memory, thereby establishing a model for the rapid identification of genes involved in sleep-dependent memory formation.
+Indrani teaches Behavioral Genetics and Biological Psychology at the University of San Diego, and is also a co-owner of OKbridge, Inc (a brain-beneficial online game company).
 She has a love for all things related to genes, the brain, behavior, evolutionary processes, experimental design, theatre, art, dance and literature.